Warning. Cloning this item will not retain its parent-child relationship.

 The Ngaio and Khandallah Review offers a fascinating insight into Wellington society in the early-mid 1930s.
 The magazine was founded by the journalist Kenneth McLennan in December 1932 and was a remarkable undertaking for the time as it was published during the depths of the Great Depression.
 Printed to a high standard and lavishly illustrated, there were few (if any) such magazines published elsewhere in New Zealand which focussed on a local community in such a manner.
 After one year the magazine changed its title to The Social Review, increasing its size and scope in an effort to attract new readers beyond the traditional boundaries of the Onslow area.
 Kenneth McLennan not only published and edited the magazine, it is likely he also wrote a considerable portion of its content and his daughter Flora also regularly contributed.

 However, a large part of each issue was simply made up of reports covering the social activity of the community.
 Weddings and engagements, sporting fixtures, latest fashions, household tips, photographs of new houses and garden parties all feature prominently.
-However, the magazine did not shy away from dealing with difficult social issues, (particularly those affecting women) and these were discussed (often with considerable sensitivity) in a selection of 'problem' pages.
+That said, the magazine did not shy away from dealing with difficult social and personal issues, (particularly those affecting women) and these were discussed (often with considerable sensitivity) in a regular 'Agony Aunt' style 'problem' page.

-Priced at a very reasonable 6d (increasing to 9d when it became the Social Review; approximately $3.30 and $4.70 respectively in 2021 terms), the magazine was also supported by extensive advertising by local Wellington firms.
+Priced at a very reasonable 6d (increasing to 9d when it became the Social Review; approximately $3.75 and $5.60 today [2024]), the magazine was also supported by extensive advertising by local Wellington firms.
 The magazine ceased publication in early 1935; the reason is unknown but it is possible that the state of the health of his wife Annie Grant McLennan (nee Smith) may have had some bearing on McLennan's decision and Annie passed away in Dunedin in June 1936 aged 47.
 He continued living in Amritsar Street until the late 1940s but towards the end of his life he moved to Mosgeil, west of Dunedin where he died in April 1954 at the age of 73, survived by his second wife Sophia Maud McLennan (nee Owens).

 You are welcome to reproduce pages from the magazine in print or on-line but please include a full reference and a link back to the original source.